Mohammadfarsi1994/physics-based-distributed-polarization-sensing/README.md

+# Physics-based Distributed Polarization Sensing
+This repository hosts code accompanying the paper [1] and the full source code will be released upon completed reviews.

 # Inverse Scattering Algorithm:
 The code is based on [PyTorch](https://pytorch.org/).

-The implementation is based on [1].
+The implementation is based on [2].

 - The algorithm is susceptible to channel estimation noise
-- We have proposed a learning-based approach that has a higher tolerance to estimation noise in [2].
+- We have proposed a learning-based approach that has a higher tolerance to estimation noise in [1].
 - The algorithm experiences numerical instability when the number of segments increases (N>10)

 # Required Packages